Asymptotic exponential law for the transition time to equilibrium of the metastable kinetic Ising model with vanishing magnetic field: Model and results

 Before describing the set ${\cal R}$ we will choose, let us first recall the heuristics where Formula \eqref{pierre} comes from.
 If $w_\beta$ is the surface free energy of a unitary volume Wulff shape $W$, then the free energy of a discrete ``plus phase'' Wulff shape with a volume of order $(B / h)^2$ in a ``minus phase'' can be estimated, for $h \ll 1$ and up to an additive function that does not depends on $B$, by

-The $1 / 2$ factor comes from the Hamiltonian, while the factor $2$ accounts for the volume of the plus phase as well as the volume of the minus phase, which is the volume of $\Lambda_h$ minus the volume of the Wulff droplet.
+We will refer to the quantity $B / h$ as the {\it linear size\/} of such a Wulff shape with volume $(B / h)^2$.
+The $1 / 2$ factor in the previous equation comes from the Hamiltonian, while the factor $2$ accounts for the volume of the plus phase as well as the volume of the minus phase, which is the volume of $\Lambda_h$ minus the volume of the Wulff droplet.
 Let us set

 with